It's Rare, but Men Get It, Too

 A lot of men aren't aware that breast cancer can be a problem for them.
 As a result, men are less likely to speak up about breast changes and often get diagnosed at a more advanced stage of breast cancer than women.
 Always see your doctor if you notice anything unusual in the area of your breast.

-If any of your male or female relatives have been diagnosed with breast cancer, you should consider talking to a genetics counselor to see if genetic testing is right for you.
-A simple blood test can determine if you have certain genes that could make it more likely to get breast cancer.
-If you do, it's a good idea to get breast exams and mammograms.
+If you are a male with breast cancer, you should consider talking to a genetics counselor to see if genetic testing is right for you.
+A simple blood test can determine if you have certain genes that could make it more likely for you to get certain other cancers as well.

 Health Solutions From Our Sponsors